valkey-io/valkey-doc/topics/index.md

 * [Valkey as an LRU cache](lru-cache.md): How to configure Valkey as a cache with a fixed amount of memory and automatic eviction of keys.
 * [Transactions](transactions.md): Valkey's approach to atomic transactions.
 * [Client side caching](client-side-caching.md): How a client can be notified by the server when a key has changed.
-* [Redis keyspace notifications](notifications.md): Get notifications of keyspace events via Pub/Sub.
+* [Keyspace notifications](notifications.md): Get notifications of keyspace events via Pub/Sub.
 * [Protocol specification](protocol.md): The client-server protocol, for client authors.

 Server-side scripting in Valkey